geraldandrews/geraldandrews/README.md

 - 🤔 &nbsp; I love to explore the technologies of front-end and back-end web development through tutorials and creating my own projects.
 - 🎓 &nbsp; Studied Information Technology at Southwest Community College and graduated with an AS degree in 2015.
 - 💼 &nbsp; I am looking to pursue a career in full-stack Web Development when the opportunity arises.
-- ✍️ &nbsp; I enjoy creating my own Graphic Design and Web Development projects as a hobby.
+- ✍️ &nbsp; I enjoy learning and creating my own Graphic Design and Web Development projects as a hobby.

 <h3> 🛠 &nbsp;Tech Stack</h3>